Feuerlabs/exosense_specs/doc/exodm.md

     }

-**Upload a package, with a software image, to be installed on devices**<br>The created package will be owned by the specified account.
-Once the package has been uploaded, it can be added to device types that supports it through the [exodm:add-package-to-device-type] command. <br><br>If the given package is an upgrade, all existing packages that this package can perform an upgrade on can be listed by the upgrade-from-packages argument. <br><br>If the given package needs other packages installed on a device before itself can be installed, the list of the required packages can be listed in the prerequisite-packages argument. <br><br>When [RPC: exodm:install-package] command is called, the server will check its device database to ensure that the prerequisite packages are already installed.
+**Upload a package, with a software image**<br>This command uploads a package software image and the associated meta data to the Exosense Server.Once the package has been uploaded, it can be added to device types that supports it through the [exodm:add-package-to-device-type] command, and then installed on actual devices through the [exodm:install-package] command.<br><br>If the given package is an upgrade, all existing packages that this package can perform an upgrade on can be listed by the upgrade-from-packages argument.
+Upgrade packages can be installed on a device through the [exodm:upgrade-package] <br><br>If the given package needs other packages installed on a device before itself can be installed, the list of the required packages can be listed in the prerequisite-packages argument. <br><br>When [exodm:install-package] command is called, the server will check its device database to ensure that the prerequisite packages are already installed.
 If this is not the case, and recursive-dependency-resolve installation has not been selected, an error will be returned.
-If recursive installation has been selected for the command, all dependency packages will be resolved recursively and transmitted with the package given in package-name to the device.
+If recursive installation has been selected for the command, all dependency packages will be resolved recursively and transmitted with the package given in package-name to the device.  <br><br>If a package has functions that can be remotely invoked on a device from the Exosense Server, the API of those RPCs is specified by the yang module and container given in the yang-specification and api-container arguments.
+Once the package has been installed on a device, a user with access to an RPC given in the yang container can call the function on the device through the JSON-RPC interface on the Exosense Server.
+The server will store the call and forward it to the device once it comes online.
+The result of the executed function will be transported back from the device to the backend server through a notification sent to the device callback URL and the callback URL of any device groups that the device is a member of. <br><br>In order for a package RPC to be executed via a JSON-RPC call, a user must be assigned to a role with execution rights to the RPC.
+A role is given execution rights to a specific RPC in a package created in an account through the [exodm:add-role-execution-permission] call.
+Users can then be added to the role through the [exodm:add-user-to-role] the <br><br>If a package has configuration data that can be remotely updated from the Exosense Server, the structure of that data is also specified in the yang module given by the yang-specification argument.
+The container hosting the configuration data structure is given in the configuration-container argument. <br><br>The configuration data for a package can be set for a package, once it has been installed on a device, through the [exodm:update-package-configuration] command.

 #### descriptions
 <dl><dt>account</dt>